isomerpages/astar-nrp/_research/0-Overview.md

 title: Overview
 permalink: /research/
 ---
-NRP focuses mainly on 3 domains for the service and deployment of robotics solutions, mainly Healthcare, Environment, and Build Environment.
-With the upgraded version of NRP2.0, Food will also be looked at concurrently with the other 3.
+## Overview

-The National Robotics Programme focuses on the research and development of 9 main areas.
+The National Robotics Programme focuses on the research and development of key Robotics enabling technologies, while having projects with the public and private sector to utilise these enabling technologies for public-lead demand.

+## Robotics Enabling Capability Technology (RECT)
+There are currently 9 focus areas of the RECT Funding Initiative.

 1. Navigation & Perception
 2. Human-Robot Interaction